ryrypyro/PythonSocketServer/README.md

 # PythonSocketServer
 will connect multiple clients to a server using python 3 sockets, has potential to send messages from clients to servers and from servers to clients.
 (Currently broken as of 4/23)

-will post the client soon
+will post the client soon (posted 5/3/21)

 Main Server.py is broken asf.
 If anyone knows the solution or what tf is wrong discord ryanazrael#8019